TONG77777/onlinemarketplace/README.md

 ## Technology Use
-Laravel 6, MVC, PHP, CSS, HTML, JSON, AJAX, JQuery, Boostrap 5, JS, Sweetalert 2, Chartjs and other related technologies
+``Laravel 6, MVC, PHP, CSS, HTML, JSON, AJAX, JQuery, Boostrap 5, JS, Sweetalert 2, Chartjs and other related technologies.``

 ## Related link used(Sandbox)
 Mailtrap : <a href="https://mailtrap.io/">link</a>